 CRISTINA BELTRAN | FOR A FRIEND

 I have a scar that runs down the entire length of my chest.
 At age 24 I went into sudden cardiac arrest, and nobody could figure out why.
-A year later, it was decided that to keep me alive, I’d need open heart triple bypass surgery.
+Later it was decided that to keep me alive, I’d need open heart triple bypass surgery.
 When my doctor told me, the first thing I asked was, “Am I going to have a scar?”

 Today I love my scar.
 Over the years I've nurtured and conditioned it.
 It makes me feel special, so I wear it like a badge of honor.
 But I’ll never forget that my first instinct was to hate it.